kadarakos/kadarakos.github.io/index.md

 ## Recent Activities

+- I am on the program committee for NIPS 2018
 - I am on the program committee for ACL 2018
 - Presented [Imagination improves Multimodal Translation](https://arxiv.org/abs/1705.04350) at IJCNLP in Taipei
 - Research internship at [Microsoft Research Montreal](http://www.maluuba.com/) May-Sep 2017